 Metrix Industry Certification Track Training and Assistance Funding and Enrollment Limitations

-NLF: Boards must inform Workforce Solutions Office staff that funding for Metrix Industry Certification Track Training and Assistance is limited.
+NLF: Boards must inform Workforce Solutions Office staff that funding for Metrix Industry Certification Track Training and Assistance will no longer be available beginning on July 1, 2025.

+NLF: Boards must ensure that Workforce Solutions Office staff inform Metrix participants that certifications with practice tests have a course completion deadline of July 31, 2025, with an additional 30 days to pass the practice test.

+NLF: Boards must ensure Workforce Solutions Office staff informs Metrix participants that certifications without practice tests have a course completion deadline of August 15, 2025.

-NLF: Boards must ensure that Workforce Solutions Office staff members do not enroll more eligible participants in training services and subsequent Metrix Industry Certification Assistance than are identified in Attachment 2, Metrix Industry Certification Track Training and Assistance Participant Estimates—Count by Board.
+NLF: Boards must inform Workforce Solutions Office staff that to be funded under TWC’s contract, all Metrix enrollees must receive Metrix Industry Certification Assistance vouchers no later than September 25, 2025.

-LF: Boards may request additional Metrix Industry Certification Track Training and Assistance slots once they have met their enrollment goals.
-Information about goals and the request process are detailed in Attachment 2 of this guidance.

-NLF: Boards must inform Workforce Solutions Office staff that Workforce Development Division staff will inform Boards when funds for these services are no longer available for their local workforce development areas.
+NLF: Boards must inform Workforce Solutions Office staff that these services are no longer available as of the dates included in this guidance.

 Referral to Metrix for Metrix Industry Certification Assistance